vmware/vic/tests/test-cases/Group6-VIC-Machine/6-07-Create-Network.md

    c.
 Verify that a container on network `B` cannot connect to network `A` through an arbitrary port.
    d.
 Verify that a new container on network `A` (a peer) can connect to another container on network `A`
       on an arbitrary port.
+6. Verify that a closed container can ping its own ip address

 # VCH static IP